Ruslan-B/FFmpeg.AutoGen/README.md

 Steps:
 - Like for build put prebuild shared libraries to "./FFmpeg/bin".
 - Then put updated header files to "./FFmpeg/include".
-They could be extracted from Dev build from: http://ffmpeg.zeranoe.com/builds/
+They could be extracted from ffmpeg source code or from [dev build](http://ffmpeg.zeranoe.com/builds/).
 - Execute: python generate.py
 - File "./FFmpeg.AutoGen/Native.cs" will regenerated.